Spain Driving Guide 2022

-Spain’s age restrictions when it comes to car rental inquiries stipulates that an individual must be at least 21 years old.
-Although this is the standard, several “car rental” companies have adjusted their minimum age requirement to 23 years old.
-No maximum age restrictions are imposed as long as you are fit to drive and have all of the necessary paper works proving that you have a license like a local driver’s license or an IDP (If you still don’t have one, you can click here to start your application).
+When it comes to car rental inquiries, Spain’s age restrictions stipulate that an individual must be at least 21 years old.
+Although this is the standard, several car rental companies have adjusted their minimum age requirement to 23 years old.
+The government does not impose maximum age restrictions, as long as you are fit to drive and have a valid driver’s license.
 Any driver under 25 will incur extra young driver surcharges of around €20 per day.

 Car rentals in Spain are based on the calculated cost imposed by the car rental company.
 Before deciding to go on a driving trip around the country, make sure that you will contact the car insurance company and the credit card agency to look for the coverages’ extent.
 A car rental transaction in Spain is ideally covering the minimum insurance needed.
 It is then up to the driver or the renter if he or she wants to upscale additional insurance.
 The preference of the user is still given the utmost consideration.
 It is recommended that before you rent a car, you must know your liabilities in uneventful circumstances involving car accidents etc.

 Most car rental companies in Spain allow their client to drive anywhere in Western Europe.
 However, if you plan to drive across borders, you should contact the car rental company first to make sure that you acknowledge the limitations of the contract.
 Also, it is important to consider the drop-off time as you may be charged with an extra for every day or minute the car is late for drop-off.

 Car Insurance Policy